MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 The quotation rules for here-strings are slightly different.

 A here-string is a single-quoted or double-quoted string surrounded by at signs (`@`).
-The opening and closing marks must be on their own line.
 Quotation marks within a here-string are interpreted literally.

+A here-string:

+- spans multiple lines
+- begins with the opening mark followed by a newline
-A here-string spans multiple lines and always ends with a newline before the closing mark.
-The closing mark of a here-string must always be the first text on a line.
-Every line between the opening and closing marks of a here-string is part of a single string.
+- ends with a newline followed by the closing mark
+- includes every line between the opening and closing marks as part of a single string

 Like regular strings, variables are replaced by their values in double-quoted here-strings.
 In single-quoted here-strings, variables are not replaced by